 A new registration

-If you’ve just treated yourself or someone else to a private number plate, then you’ll probably be very keen to get this showing on the relevant car or van as soon as possible.
+If you’ve just treated yourself or someone else to a custom number plate, then you’ll probably be very keen to get this showing on the relevant car or van as soon as possible.
 You might also wish to replace your current plate because it is worn, faded, or damaged.

 If so, this guide will help to answer the question of “where can I get number plates made?”